sedos-project/organization/docs/visitor/model/gui.md

 **Generate Networks:**

 - Click here to display the data structure and their interrelations graphically.
-- Therefore, various filters are available on the left side of the GUI to adjust the clarity, e.g. with the help of aggregations.
+- Therefore, various filters are available on the left side of the GUI to adjust the clarity, e.g. with the help of three different aggregation steps.
 - This means, for example, that only selected sectors or processes can be displayed.

 **Look at Processes:**

 - Click here to find the corresponding data
+- A list of all processes appears on the left-hand side: click on the desired process to view its details

 **Look at Artifacts:**

 - Click here to find the corresponding data
+- A list of all artifacts sorted by sector appears on the left-hand side: click on the desired artifact to view its details

 **Aggregation Graph:**